RamPrakhyath05/Apollo/README.md

 ## An assistant for multitasking

 **Apollo** is an assistant, which can help you:
-- Run applications for you
+- Run applications
-- Search the web for you
+- Search the web
 - Do system actions (shutdown, restart etc.)
 All while you are working on some task of yours.